-Travel Tip: Nashville is a city that sees a lot of long-weekend visitors, meaning travelers tend to show up on Thursday and head home on Sunday.
+Travel Tip: Nashville welcomes around 16 million visitors annually and a lot of them are long-weekend visitors, meaning travelers tend to show up on Thursday and head home on Sunday.
 That means the city can be surprisingly quiet from Sunday evening through Wednesday.
 If you can plan a visit at that time of the week, you'll find crowds are less of a hassle.
 Or, if you can extend your stay to incorporate one or two of those days, you'll have an easier time booking a reservation at that hot restaurant or getting into a music show.

 For many visitors to Nashville it is all about live music.
 If that's your goal, chances are you won't be disappointed as there are always bands playing somewhere.
 But the city also has plenty of great food to sample as well and a number of top-notch breweries too.
 You'll also find historical places to explore, great shopping, surprisingly great parks, and an array of professional sports teams as well.
 Whether you're coming for just a day or two, or have an extended stay planned, chances are you'll find plenty of things to keep you busy in the Music City.

 Music: If you have trouble finding live music in Nashville, you're simply not looking all that hard.
 You're likely to find artists and bands playing at the airport upon your arrival, but for a more suitable venue head down to Lower Broadway to check out the honky-tonk scene.
 Many of the bars in Nashville have bands playing every night, but for a real treat check the schedule at the Ryman, which just might be one of the best live music venues on the planet.